blue-button/implementation-guide/transmit-using-direct.md

 - For field validation, a Direct address follows the form of an email address.
 - For certificate validation, all legitimate addresses will have corresponding public certificates discoverable via DNS or LDAP.
 (See [Certificate Discovery](https://docs.google.com/document/d/1igDpIizm7CTfV-fUw_1EnrCUGIljFEgLPRHpgK5iaec/edit))

-Note: To ensure legitimacy of the certificate, it must be a level 1 and come from a trusted authority.

 ### C. Revoking Transmit Request

 Patients may not revoke authorization retrospectively, but must be able to revoke authorization prospectively.
 There must be a mechanism in the provider interface and patient portal for the user to terminate all future transmissions.